Free & instant — no signup

 On a $40 cost, $60 sell: $20 ÷ $60 = 33.3% margin

 The markup percentage will always be higher than the margin percentage for the same transaction.
 A 50% markup equals a 33.3% margin.
 A 100% markup equals a 50% margin.
 They converge only at 0% (no profit).
+Retailers and wholesalers typically think in markup; finance teams and analysts typically think in margin.
+For a dedicated margin calculator with target-price tools, see the profit margin calculator.

 Typical markup rates by industry